 Root Chakra Symbol

 If the energy in the root chakra is blocked, several issues may arise.
 On the emotional level, you may feel depressed or anxious.
-Since root chakra meaning includes safety issues, you may be concerned about securing or retaining the basics in life.
+Since root chakra symbol meaning includes safety issues, you may be concerned about securing or retaining the basics in life.
 For example, if you are worried about basics like paying the rent, you may not be inspired to strive for higher ideals or aims.

 Symptoms of a Blocked Root Chakra